badea17-meet/y2l-apis-intro-lab/README.md

 a list of all dog breeds is returned.
 Try this in your browser!
 (Chrome/firefox)

-Using the `requests` library (as shown in the slides) Do a GET request to the link above to get all dog breeds and return them to them as a list to the user as a bullet pointed list
+Using the `requests` library (as shown in the slides) Do a GET request to the link above to get all dog breeds and return them as a list to the user as a bullet pointed list

 ### **Bonus:**
 Calling https://dog.ceo/api/breed/BREED_NAME_HERE_INSTEAD/images/random

-With a <BREED> provided returns an image, Example:
+With a BREED provided returns an image, Example:
  - https://dog.ceo/api/breed/beagle/images/random

 Create a new route and html page that has a text box, when the user write a name